anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 announced independently.

-However, for more complex requirements such as providing connectivity through acceleration hardware, there are three approaches that can be taken:
+However, for more complex requirements such as providing connectivity through acceleration hardware, there are three approaches that can be taken, with Table 3-1 showing some of the differences between networking solutions that consist of these options:
 - The **Default CNI Plugin** through the use of deployment specific configuration (e.g. [Tungsten Fabric](https://tungstenfabric.github.io/website/Tungsten-Fabric-Architecture.html#vrouter-deployment-options))
 - A **multiplexer/meta-plugin** that integrates with the Kubernetes control plane